Chris Candido Memorial Tag Team Tournament: Aftermath

 Chris Sabin's jaw was broken in the final round match.
-Sabin needed serious medical assistance afterwards backstage due to excessive bleeding from the mouth.
-Sabin had to cancel an August 19 Pro Wrestling Guerrilla (PWG) appearance as a result.
+Sabin needed serious medical assistance afterward backstage due to excessive bleeding from the mouth.
+As a result, Sabin had to cancel an August 19 Pro Wrestling Guerrilla (PWG) appearance.
 Shelley was also injured while taking part in the tournament.
-He suffered a legitimate back injury, but ended up appearing at the PWG show that Sabin was forced to miss.
+He suffered a legitimate back injury but ended up appearing at the PWG show that Sabin was forced to miss.
 There, he aggravated the injury further, forcing him to miss two Ring of Honor shows for which he was scheduled.

 At Unbreakable, The Naturals (Andy Douglas and Chase Stevens) defeated the teams of Alex Shelley and Johnny Candido, America's Most Wanted (Chris Harris and James Storm), and Team Canada (A-1 and Eric Young) to remain champions in a Four Way Elimination Tag Team match.
-Johnny was a replacement for Waltman who missed the event due to undisclosed reasons.
+Johnny replaced Waltman, who missed the event for undisclosed reasons.
 Shelley began the bout alone, until Johnny, who was in attendance along with several of Candido's family members, jumped the railing to join Shelley as his tag team partner by taking a tag from Shelley.
 A bit later, Douglas kicked Candido in the crotch and pinned him with a roll-up pin, thus eliminating Shelley and Candido from the contest.

-Waltman was not used again by TNA until their Final Resolution PPV event on January 15, 2006.
+TNA did not use Waltman again until their Final Resolution PPV event on January 15, 2006.
 There, Waltman defeated Raven in a Raven's Rules match, forcing Raven to leave TNA in the storyline.
-Waltman was not used by the company due to management being angered by his failure to participate at Unbreakable.
-Despite him not showing up to the event, Waltman was in Orlando and dressed to compete, but did not arrive at the arena in time.
+The company did not use Waltman because management was angered by his failure to participate in Unbreakable.
+Despite not showing up to the event, Waltman was in Orlando dressed to compete but arrived after the arena.